JayBotsa/LyreBird-EDi/docs/Quanta_Time.md

 ![Flower of Life - Coherent Medium for Life](https://raw.githubusercontent.com/JayBotsa/LyreBird-EDi/fa83c85b32b755c76477b664343761dbf20b4fc5/Image/life.PNG)

 From this immovable point onward, all elements and all matter (E = mc²) propagate along the two balanced scales of yin and yang, as frequency must balance.
-This duality is visualized as the width of the Ankh scaled inward and outward—the exact increment where a black hole is formed on one extreme and the sun on the opposite, each with an absolute limit value.
+This duality is visualized as the width of the Ankh scaled inward and outward(~seen as the horizontal line of the known Ankh but its this line only.)—the exact increment where a black hole is formed on one extreme and the sun on the opposite, each with an absolute limit value.
 Below will show the point and scale in the ~Ankh the horizontal line is the scale of Justice. above is the frequincy complete as it forms ~life. in the center is Absolute balance 77.5 this is known as Ankh it moves dynamically to scale the Justice balance.

 ![Ankh - Visualized Duality Scale](https://raw.githubusercontent.com/JayBotsa/LyreBird-EDi/fa83c85b32b755c76477b664343761dbf20b4fc5/Image/Ankh.jpg)